International Middle School Academics

 JOIN US FOR A PROSPECTIVE PARENT COFFEE

-A casual conversation with Rachel offers a unique opportunity to gain deeper insights into the IB approach and the transformative impact it has on our International Track students.
+A casual conversation with our IB Coordinator for the International Track, Rachel DOMENIC, offers a unique opportunity to gain deeper insights into the IB approach and the transformative impact it has on our International Track students.
 It also provides the chance to connect with current parents and tour the campus to experience the program in action.

 Learning and Teaching